goldmundchen/blog/_posts/2022-01-18-a-time-before-machine.md

 published: true
 ---

-i dream of a time before the machine// before the gramophone, before dalí// before the radio, before the gun// before the newspaper, the phonograph, the film camera rolled into one//
+I dream of a time before the machine//
+Before the gramophone, before Dalí//
+Before the radio, before the gun//
+Before the newspaper, the phonograph, the film camera rolled into one//

-i see the eye in the glass, the brain in the bottle// consciousness weakened, curiosity throttled// people exist to eat, sleep and procreate// digesting digital palliatives of what they loathe and hate//
+I see the eye in the glass, the brain in the bottle// Consciousness weakened, curiosity throttled//
+People exist to eat, sleep and procreate//
+Digesting digital palliatives of what they loathe and hate//

-may synthetic pleasures for empty minds// be the wreck of civilisation and the rise of a new divine//
+May synthetic pleasures for empty minds//
+Be the wreck of civilisation and the rise of a new divine//